Tubbz-alt/radio/README.md

-# Software Defined Radio sandbox
+# SDR Radio

-Sandbox for testing ideas related to SDR Rust implementation.
+Listen to the radio stations using SDR.

 # License